Emotional Intelligence Home Page

 Understood, validated, important, respected, trusted, valued, esteemed, self-reliant, independent, self-assured, safe, secure, encouraged, supported, powerful, capable, competent, confident, empowered, optimistic.

-This in turn helps lead towards towards higher self-esteem and more agreeability and cooperation
+This in turn helps lead towards higher self-esteem and more agreeability and cooperation

 Footnotes